smartdevicelink/sdl_evolution/proposals/NNNN-PerformInteractionMultipick.md

 ## Potential downsides

 Adds complexity to core and HMI.
-On older headunits, the user would only be able to pick one thing from the multipick perform interaction.
+On older head units, the user would only be able to pick one thing from the multipick perform interaction.

 ## Impact on existing code